 Almost all electric vehicles also have another, smaller battery on board, a 12-volt lead-acid battery that provides power to accessories such as headlights, your radio, your car’s computers, air bags, wipers and power windows.

-Having a basic idea of all your EV’s components and how they work will help you understand how to best maintain your EV.
-It will also come in handy if you end up needing repairs.
-You’ll be better positioned to explain the issue to a mechanic and will have a better grasp on the work being done.
+Having a basic idea of all the EV components and how they work will help you understand how to best maintain your EV.
+It will also come in handy if you end up needing repairs; you can explain the issue to a mechanic and better understand the work done on the car.

 EZ-EV saves you time and money while driving electric.
 Click here to sign up.